Choosing a mask

 Comfort

-This seems obvious, but however, a lot of patients stop using their CPAP device because they simply are not comfortable wearing the mask.
-It may cause pressure sores, bruising, and potentially hurt on the face due to an improper fit.
-The right mask should provide the right comfort for you.
+This seems obvious, but a lot of patients stop using their CPAP device because they simply are not comfortable wearing the mask.
+It may cause pressure sores, bruising and potentially hurt the face due to an improper fit.

 If you are experiencing any kind of discomfort wearing a mask, try the following suggestions:

 - Contact us for another mask fit.
 Your quality of life depends on it.
-In some provinces and countries, insurance coverage may take issue.
+In some areas, private insurance benefits may cover masks.
 Talk to your therapist and they will provide you with the appropriate documentation for you to claim the mask on your insurance.

 - Ask your therapist to double check the mask size and fit.
 Most masks come in several sizes.
 The first one you try may not be the best one for you.
-Ask you therapist for a different type of mask.
-There are many types and many factors and various types of masks with various sizes.
-You will find one that fits for you.
+Ask your therapist for a different type of mask to find one that fits you comfortably!

 - Try different mask configurations.
-Surprisingly, going from a full face mask to a nasal mask to a nasal pillow system can make the different in you being compliant to CPAP therapy.
+Surprisingly, going from a full-face to a nasal mask to a nasal pillow system can make the difference in you being compliant to CPAP therapy.

 Quietness

 Most masks have exhalation valves.
-In order for you and your partner to have a good night sleep, you need to have a quiet system.
+In order for you and your partner to have a good night's sleep, you need to have a quiet system.

 When looking for a quiet mask, look for the following characteristics:

 - You also want to look at the type of exhalation ports that are offered in a mask.
-There are various types of exhalation ports and find out what is quiet for you.
+There are various types of exhalation ports, so find out what is quiet for you.
 Make sure you ask your therapist to help you determine what is the quietest mask for you.

 Convenience

-The mask may fit you perfectly but it is so inconvenient that you will not use it.
-It is not doing you any good if you are not wearing it.
+The mask may fit you perfectly but is inconvenient resulting in you not using it, and it’s not doing any good if you're not wearing it.
+To help with the convenience, try looking for some of the following features.

-- It is easy to put back together when you take it apart.
-Remember, the first few times you put it together may be difficult, make sure you have a fitting guide or the instructions with you handy.
+- It’s easy to put back together when you take it apart.
+Remember, the first few times putting the mask together may be difficult, but that shouldn’t last beyond that.

-- Fitting it on a nightly basis does not take forever.
-If you have to refit a mask every time you have to put it on, you are less likely to wear it.
-Therefore, it is important that you have a mask that is user friendly with you.
+- Fitting it on a nightly basis can take time out of your day.
+If you have to refit a mask every time you put it on, you are less likely to wear it.
+So make sure that you have a CPAP mask that’s user friendly to you.